Ventto/mons/README.md

 # Usage

 ```
-Usage: mons [OPTION]...

-Without argument, it prints plugged-in monitor list with their ids.
+Without argument, it prints connected monitors list with their names and ids.
-Options are exclusive and can be used in conjunction with --dpi option.
+Options are exclusive and can be used in conjunction with extra options.

 Information:
   -h    Prints this help and exits.